Waxwing: Reproduction

 Waxwings also choose nest sites in places with rich supplies of fruit and breed late in the year to take advantage of summer ripening.
 However, they may start courting as early as the winter.
 Pairing includes a ritual in which mates pass a fruit or small inedible object back and forth several times until one eats it (if it is a fruit).
 After this they may copulate.
-Many pairs may nest close together in places with good food supplies, and a pair does not defend a territory—perhaps the reason waxwings have no true song—but a bird may attack intruders, perhaps to guard its mate.
+Many pairs may nest close together in places with good food supplies, and pairs do not defend a territory (perhaps the reason waxwings have no true song), but a bird may attack intruders, perhaps to guard its mate.
 Both birds gather nest materials, but the female does most of the construction, usually on a horizontal limb or in a crotch well away from the tree trunk, at any height.
 She makes a loose, bulky nest of twigs, grass, and lichen, which she lines with fine grass, moss, and pine needles and may camouflage with dangling pieces of grass, flowers, lichen, and moss.
 The female incubates, fed by the male on the nest, but once the eggs hatch, both birds feed the young.

 Migration

 They are not true long-distance migrants, but wander erratically outside the breeding season and move south from their summer range in winter.
-In poor berry years huge numbers can irrupt well beyond their normal range, often in flocks that on occasion number in the thousands.
+In years with poor berry crops, huge numbers can irrupt well beyond their normal winter range, often in large flocks of hundreds or occasionally even thousands.